rachelcluke/mixology-society/README.md

 - The 'About Us' text was initially the same for all devices, however in testing, the experience for larger screens was subpar as the viewer would have to read to read across the entire width of the laptop/desktop.
 To improve this, a media query was added so that the text would appear as a flex row, making it easier for the viewer to read.

-- In the Sign Up section, the fmail field would break into a new line for smaller screens, so to rectify this, I changed the width of the form to 'auto'.
+- In the Sign Up section, the email field would break into a new line for smaller screens, so to rectify this, I changed the width of the form to 'auto'.

 - Footer icons were too small for larger devices like desktop, so I've targeted the footer icons and increased their size (from 1rem to 2.5 rem) to make it easier for the users to click on.
 Moreover, I've added spacing to the last child of the social links as it was touching the edge of the screen.